 713-850-0222, ext. email@example.com

-Assistant Athletic Trainer Grace Iorio is entering her second year at St. John’s School.
+Assistant Athletic Trainer Grace Iorio is entering her third year at St. John’s School.
 Prior to working at SJS, she was the Head Athletic Trainer at Flagler Palm Coast High School in Florida.
 Iorio earned a M.S. in Applied Physiology and Kinesiology from the University of Florida, where she completed graduate assistantships as the Head Athletic Trainer at two local high schools.
 She received her B.S. in Athletic Training from Elon University, where she also studied coaching and Spanish.